Siege of Bharatpur (1805)

 The siege of Bharatpur took place between 2 January and 22 February 1805 in the Indian Princely state of Bharatpur (now part of Rajasthan), during the Second Anglo-Maratha War.
-Forces of the British East India Company, led by General Gerard Lake, were four times repulsed in attempts to storm the fortress.
-The victory of Jats at Bharatpur backed by Maratha Empire was an embarrassing defeat for the British.
+Forces of the British East India Company, led by General Gerard Lake, were repulsed four times in their attempts to storm the fortress.

 Background

-The Ruler of Bharatpur, Ranjit Singh had promised to join the British but instead formed an alliance with the Ruler of Indore Yashwantrao Holkar, who was allied to the Maratha Empire.
-Holkar suffered setbacks with the British at the Battle of Deeg and the siege of Deeg.
+The Ruler of Bharatpur, Ranjit Singh, had promised to join the British but instead formed an alliance with the Ruler of Indore Yashwantrao Holkar, who was allied to the Maratha Empire.
+Holkar suffered setbacks against the British at the Battle of Deeg and the Siege of Deeg.
 However, Ranjit Singh "came out openly on Holkar's side after the defeat of Monson."
-Lake arrived at the Bharatpur fort on 2 January 1805.
+Lake arrived at Bharatpur fort on 2 January 1805.

 Siege

 The British bombardment started on 7 January, 1805, and a breach was effected on 9 January.
 The first British assault took place that night, led by Col. Ryan, Maj.
 Hawkes and Lt.
 Col. Maitland.
 The assault failed with 400 British casualties, including Maitland being mortally wounded.
 A second attack on 16 January was also thrown back, after the Marathas added water to their moat.
-British casualties were 500, including the assault leader, Lt.
+British casualties totaled 500, including the assault leader, Lt.
 Col. MacRoy.
 However, Lake continued to receive supplies and reinforcements, including Maj.
-Gen. R. Jones force of 1600.
+Gen. R. Jones' force of 1600.
 This helped Lake deal with Amir Khan, Holkar's general, who was raiding Bundelkhand.
 A third assault on 20 February also failed, as did a fourth assault the next day.
 British casualties for all four assaults were 3,292.
 "The worst part of it was that many of the wounded were left behind where they had fallen.
 The defenders sallied out from the fort and killed them."